-Budgeted cost: £1,911.36
+Budgeted cost: £8,062.00

-Activity Evidence that supports this approach Challenge number(s) addressed Family and Behaviour Team introduced to support attendance, early help, behaviour Poor school attendance is a significant problem in the UK and many other countries across the world.
+Activity Evidence that supports this approach Challen ge number (s) address ed Family and Behaviour Team introduced to support attendance, early help, behaviour, and referrals to additional service both internal and external.
+Poor school attendance is a significant problem in the UK and many other countries across the world.
 In 2019/20, it was reported as 4.9% overall, with special schools showing a higher rate equal to 10.5% and persistent absence at 13.1% in England (gov.uk 2020).
 Research has found that poor attendance is linked to poor academic attainment across all stages (Balfanz & Byrnes, 2012; London et al., 2016) as well as anti-social characteristics, delinquent activity and negative behavioural outcomes (Gottfried, 2014; Baker, Sigmon, & Nugent, 2001).
 However, evidence suggests that small improvements in attendance can lead to meaningful impacts for these outcomes.
 The importance of parent engagement in children's learning is widely acknowledged (e.g. Goodall 2017), indeed the evidence suggests that it has many benefits, such as improvements in literacy and maths skills (Van Voorhis et al. 2013), better school attendance (McConnell and Kubina 2014) and closure of the achievement gap (Goodall 2017).
 A review published over 15 years ago (Desforges and Abouchaar 2003) found that parental involvement at home had a significant positive effect on children's achievement after adjusting for other factors influencing attainment.
-EEF - Attendance interventions rapid evidence assessment EEF (educationendowmentfoundation.org.uk) 1 2 3 4 5

-EEF Parental Engagement Summary of recommendat ions.pdf (d2tic4wvo1iusb.cloudfront.net) ELSA approach in school, staff training Evidence suggests that children from disadvantaged backgrounds have, on average, weaker social and emotional learning skills at all ages than their more affluent peers.
+Attendance interventions rapid evidence assessment EEF (educationendowmentfoundation.org.uk) Parental engagement EEF (educationendowmentfoundation.org.uk) 1 2 3 4 5 ELSA approach in school, staff training ELSA (Emotional Literacy Support Assistant) intervention was developed by Educational Psychologists to support the emotional needs of pupils from within schools.
+It recognises that children learn better and are happier in school if their emotional needs are also addressed.
+These sessions support and equip children with the language they need to support their needs.
+1 2 5 Evidence suggests that children from disadvantaged backgrounds have, on average, weaker social and emotional learning skills at all ages than their more affluent peers.
 These skills are likely to influence a range of outcomes for pupils: lower social and emotional learning skills are linked with poorer mental health and lower academic attainment.
 Social and emotional literacy interventions in education are shown to improve social and emotional literacy skills and are therefore likely to support disadvantaged pupils to understand and engage in healthy relationships with peers and emotional self-regulation, both of which may subsequently increase academic attainment.
-EEF - Social and emotional learning EEF (educationendowmentfoundation.org.uk) 1 2 5
+EEF - Social and emotional learning EEF (educationendowmentfoundation.org.uk) Trauma Informed Practice training Adverse Childhood Experiences are highly stressful and potentially traumatic events that occur in early childhood or as children develop through the stages.
+Evidence has shown that adverse trauma and experiences can have a long lasting impact on children and young people's mental health and in forming relationship with others.
+1 2 3 4 5 Trauma-Informed Care is a strengths based framework that is grounded in an understanding of, and responsiveness to, the impact of trauma, that emphasises physical, psychological and emotional safety for both providers and survivors, and that creates opportunities for survivors to rebuild a sense of control and empowerment.
+(Hopper et al, 2005).
+Gov.uk - Working Definition of Trauma-Informed Practice Research in Practice - Trauma-informed-approaches-with-young-people-Frontline-briefing.pdf (researchinpractice.org.uk)

-Total budgeted cost: £41,379.61
+Total budgeted cost: £86,479.39